 Apple’s philosophy is evident once again: a tool must precede, prefigure, and shape its uses.
 Sometimes, these tools are capable of accommodating and fostering their use immediately, as was the case with the iPhone.
 At other times, they predate their uses by several years, like with the Macintosh.
 And sometimes, the tools themselves refine their uses: consider the Apple Watch, initially designed with a marginal focus on health and fitness but which has evolved into one of its major applications today.

 Understanding the pricing of the Vision Pro, beyond its technological sophistication (which, by the way, is Apple’s real tour de force in this scenario), needs to be tied to this question of use cases.
 It is a safe bet that the price will follow the 1984 precedent and will stabilize downwards as the uses become clearer, and as competitors, on their end, increase the prices of their devices!

-Shaping the future of mixed reality
+The Vision Pro headset: shaping the future of mixed reality

 The Vision Pro headset will theoretically be available for sale in 2024, and its commercial impact is still, at this stage, difficult to anticipate.

 Meta’s fear is clear: Apple’s early announcement could persuade a wealthier, and potentially more influential, customer base to hold off their next purchases for the Vision Pro, which would harm the launch of Quest headsets.
 Meta, which just announced the delay of the Quest 3 launch, will need to find other ways to solidify its market leadership position (industrial partnerships with exclusive software, etc.).

 Even though Mark Zuckerberg, during a Meta meeting after Apple’s event, argued that Apple hasn’t come up with anything radically new, the introduction of Vision Pro poses a challenge for his company.